anlingUA/SPADE/README.md

 ```
 - The first step of SPADE utilizes spaGCN to cluster locations into domains.
 To get the identified spatial domain of your data, refer to the tutorial of [spaGCN](https://github.com/jianhuupenn/SpaGCN)

-- For an example how to use [SPADE](https://anlingua.github.io/SPADE/Intro_to_SPADE.html)
-- Data used for the tutorial can be downloaded from [here](https://figshare.com/projects/SPADE/168116)
+- For an example how to use [SPADE](https://anlingua.github.io/SPADE/Intro_to_SPADE.html)and the data used for the tutorial can be downloaded from [here](https://figshare.com/projects/SPADE/168116)